rprichard/win32-console-docs/README.md

 likely to trigger a crash.

-Rather than using `CloseHandle`, letting Windows automatically clean up a console handle via `DetachConsole` or exiting somehow avoids the problem.
+Rather than using `CloseHandle`, letting Windows automatically clean up a console handle via `FreeConsole` or exiting somehow avoids the problem.

 The bug affects Windows 7 SP1, but does not affect Windows Server 2008 R2 SP1, the server version of the OS.